Utilities pay incentives and earn a tax credit equal to the cost of those payments

 These multipliers result in production incentives ranging from $0.12 to $0.54/kWh, capped at $5,000 per year.
 Ownership of the renewable-energy credits (RECs) associated with generation remains with the customer-generator and does not transfer to the state or utility.

-In May 2009, Washington passed [http://apps.leg.wa.gov/documents/billdocs/2009-10/Pdf/Bills/Session%20La...
-SB 6170], effective July 1, 2009.
-With the passage of this legislation, community solar projects are able to receive the production incentive.
-Community solar projects are defined as solar energy systems up to 75 kilowatts (kW) that are owned by local entities and placed on local government property or owned by utilities and funded voluntarily by utility ratepayers.
-The legislation excludes utility-owned projects from receiving the production incentive if the utility has annual sales greater than 1,000 megawatt-hours (MWh).
-In June 2009, the Department of Revenue clarified this exclusion, stating that utility-owned community solar projects that are voluntarily funded by rate-payers are eligible for this production incentive.
-This ruling was formalized with the passage of [http://apps.leg.wa.gov/documents/billdocs/2009-10/Pdf/Bills/Session%20La...
-SB 6658] in March 2010.
-This legislation also allows projects on local government property that are owned by limited liability companies, cooperatives, or mutual corporations or associations to receive the incentive.
-The company itself is not eligible, but owners may take advantage of the incentive.
+Community solar projects are able to receive the production incentive, and are defined as solar energy systems up to 75 kilowatts (kW) that are owned by local entities and placed on local government property, or owned by utilities if the utility has annual sales no greater than 1,000 megawatt-hours (MWh) and if the project is funded voluntarily by utility ratepayers.
+Projects on local government property that are owned by limited liability companies, cooperatives, or mutual corporations or associations are also able to receive the incentive.
+The company itself is not eligible, but members may take advantage of the incentive.
 The base rate for community solar projects is $0.30/kWh and the multipliers are the same as those used for other renewable energy technologies.
-The actual production incentives range from $0.30/kWh to $1.08/kWh, as the incentive rate is higher for modules and inverters manufactured in Washington.
-The incentive is capped at $5,000 per year.
 Each participant in a community solar project, or each owner of a project, can apply to receive this incentive and may receive up to $5,000 per year.

 The state's utilities will pay the incentives and earn a tax credit equal to the cost of those payments.
-SB 6170 also increased the tax credit that utilities may claim for awarding production incentives.
-Previously, the credit could not exceed the greater of $25,000 or 0.25% of a utility’s taxable power sales.
-Now, the credit cannot exceed the greater of $100,000 or 0.5% of a utility’s taxable power sales.
+Utility participation is voluntary.
+The credit cannot exceed the greater of $100,000 or 0.5% of a utility’s taxable power sales.
 Incentive payments to community solar projects cannot exceed 25% of the total allowable credit.
 The incentive amount may be uniformly reduced if requests for the incentive exceed the available funds.

 The incentives apply to power generated as of July 1, 2005, and remain in effect through June 30, 2020.
 A utility may not claim any tax credits for incentive payments after June 30, 2021.

-Click [http://dor.wa.gov/docs/forms/misc/renewenersystcertinvcstrecincprgm.pdf here] for the DOR renewable energy system certification form and [http://dor.wa.gov/Docs/forms/ExcsTx/DffrlFrm/CommSolProj.pdf here] for the community solar project certification form.
-Click [http://dor.wa.gov/Docs/forms/Misc/RenewEnerSystCustCstRecIncPmtAppl.pdf here] for the DOR annual incentive payment application and [http://dor.wa.gov/Docs/forms/ExcsTx/DffrlFrm/AppIncentPayCommSolProj.pdf here] for the DOR annual incentive payment application for community solar projects.
+Click here for the Department of Revenue (DOR) renewable energy system certification form and here for the community solar project certification form.
+Click here for the DOR annual incentive payment application and here for the DOR annual incentive payment application for community solar projects.